 How Did We Get Here?

 Understanding the story of how we got here, goes a long way to explaining all the issues students face at UCL, namely the lack of mental health provisions and the shortage of study and teaching space.

-In the last five years, UCL’s student population has doubled to over 40,000.
+In the last ten years, UCL’s student population has doubled to over 40,000.
 It now holds the dubious title of the largest university in the country.

 In fact, UCL’s ballooning population will only continue to grow.
 Last year, Provost Michael Arthur told academics that there will be 46,000 students by 2025 (see CG 58).